Can Too Much Protein Kick Me Out of Ketosis?

 The Final Word

-Whether you’re trying keto for weight loss, to reverse type 2 diabetes, to mitigate epilepsy, or other health benefits, protein remains a good and important part of the keto diet; your body needs enough protein (based on your macros calculated by a keto calculator) at least, and even more if you’re exercising regularly.
-With a little time and investigation, you’ll figure out how much is right for you .
-Once you know, you won’t experience unwanted side effects of too much, like getting kicked out of ketosis.
+Whether you’re trying keto for weight loss, to reverse type 2 diabetes, to mitigate epilepsy, or to achieve other health benefits, protein remains an important part of the keto diet.
+Your body needs adequate protein based on your calculated macros, and even more if you’re exercising regularly.
+With a little time and experimentation, you’ll figure out how much is right for you.

 Disclaimer: You should always consult with a dietitian or your primary care doctor before making any major changes to your diet.